Sangarshanan/sangarshanan.github.io/about.md

 Hi, My name is Sangarshanan  (I can't prononce it either)

-I like staring into the void, doing cool shit on my computer, talking about space and making dank memes
+I like staring into the void, making stuff happen with my computer, talking about space, making dank memes and pretending to like thimgs to please other people

 I studied computer science and graduated from VIT vellore in 2019.
 I currently work at grofers.

-I tend to forget chunks of my life so I though it would be fun to write it down for me in the future

-Wow, you read the whole thing huh ...
-Thanks ...
-I guess
+Thanks for taking an interest in my online junk :P